burdiuz/traceability-matrices/README.md

 - `--target-dir` - required, path to directory with coverage reports.
 - `--output-dir` - required, path to folder where generated HTML files should be stored
+- `--compact` - optional, uses compact variant of HTML table, categories displayed as rows instead of columns.
+Default value is false.
+Might be preferable way of rendering projects with deep structures.

 Example: